ShuonanChen/napari_semiautomatic_registration/README.md

 **What does this repo do?**

 1. Exvivo stitching
-    1. napari to find the transformation
+    1. napari to find the transformation `exvivo_stitching_notebook.ipynb`
-    2. load the result and stitch everything together.
+    2. load the result and stitch everything together. `stitch_results.ipynb`
 2. Invivo - Exvivo GUI:
     1. `invivo_to_exvivo.ipynb`
     2. load the GUI and estimate the transformation.
 Note that the moving image is Invivo and the target image is Exvivo.